studerus/pepper-android-realtime-chat/README.md

 ### Condition Fields
 Filter rules with additional conditions on these fields:

-> **Note:** The head-based perception system provides limited fields compared to the older QiSDK PeoplePerception.
-Age, gender, emotion, and engagement are no longer available.

 | Field | Description | Example Value |
 |-------|-------------|---------------|